 Flaws.
 We repeatedly came across a specific flaw which all tasters agreed that ruined the enjoyment of the wines.
 Mousiness or “gôut de souris”, as is called in French, is caused by lactic acid bacteria and regularly appears in wines with no SO2 added.
 It is usually described as “mouse cage” but I experience it as a combination of bitter, spoiled dried fruits and wet paper.
 It is present on the palate, not the nose and can stubbornly remain on the aftertaste, which is not a nice experience.
 All pet-nat producers are aware of the risks and take it as part of the challenge, but it doesn’t change the fact that consumers are right to demand flawless wines on the basis of their understanding of the different styles.

-We hope that this selection serves as an introduction to the category in Spain.
-We hope that all types of consumers, including the most traditional, may find a Spanish pet-nat that suits their taste.
+This selection is meant to serve as an introduction to the category in Spain.
+We hope that consumers, including the most traditional, may find a Spanish pet-nat that suits their taste.